What is gastritis?

 How is gastritis diagnosed?

-Tests for gastritis may include blood tests, urinalysis, abdominal x-rays, abdominal ultrasound and endoscopy.
+Tests for gastritis may include blood tests, urinalysis, fecal tests, abdominal X-rays, abdominal ultrasound, and endoscopy.
 In acute cases, only minimal diagnostics such as blood and urine tests are required.

 If the gastritis is chronic, more involved testing will be undertaken to determine the exact cause of your dog's vomiting.